hybridsjs/hybrids/docs/router/usage.md

 transition: boolean = false
 ```

-The `transition` option enables notifications about the transition type between views set in `<html router-transition="">` element's attribute with the following values:
+The `transition` option enables notifications about the transition type between views, set on the `<html router-transition="">` element's attribute with the following values:

-* `""` - empty when the router displays view stack for the first time
+* `""` - empty when the router displays the view stack for the first time
-* `forward` - when the user navigates to nested view
+* `forward` - when the user navigates to a nested view
-* `backward` - when the user navigates backward to parent view
+* `backward` - when the user navigates backward to a parent view
 * `replace` - when the user replaces the current view

-The `transition` option is useful for animations, like using [Transition API](/component-model/templates.md#transition-api), which should be triggered only when the user navigates between views.
+The `transition` option is useful for animations, such as when using the [Transition API](/component-model/templates.md#transition-api), which should be triggered only when the user navigates between views.

 ```html
 <style>